Monetary and Fiscal Policy Interactions in Closed and Open Economies: An IS–LM and Mundell–Fleming Perspective

 Abstract

 Monetary and fiscal policies are fundamental tools in modern macroeconomic management.
-Their effectiveness, however, depends on whether an economy is closed or open, as well as on the exchange-rate regime in the case of open economies.
+Their effectiveness, however, depends on whether an economy is closed or open, and on the exchange-rate regime in the case of open economies.
 This paper analyzes these interactions using the IS–LM model for closed economies and the Mundell–Fleming model for open economies.
 It explores the short-run dynamics of fiscal and monetary policy under floating and fixed exchange rates and considers implications for large open economies, highlighting how international capital mobility, interest rates, and exchange-rate adjustments alter policy effectiveness.

 Introduction